SCENE 01 / MARINE WILDLIFE

 Nature documentary production throughout Ireland.

+Here is how this works in practice.
 Marine and wildlife filming in Ireland is shaped by the Atlantic Ocean, the Irish Sea and the Celtic Sea, plus a network of mountain and woodland habitats.
 Productions can capture basking sharks—the second-largest fish in the world—off the western shores, puffins on the Skellig Islands, grey seals along the rugged coast, and red deer in Killarney National Park.
-The Cliffs of Moher, Dingle Peninsula and Ring of Kerry offer dramatic coastal locations along the Wild Atlantic Way.
+The Cliffs of Moher, Dingle Peninsula and Ring of Kerry give dramatic coastal locations along the Wild Atlantic Way.

-We work with experienced Irish wildlife cinematographers and coordinate permits through Heritage Council of Ireland, the Office of Public Works and the Irish Coast Guard.
-Our team handles vessel charters along the Wild Atlantic Way, dive operators in Donegal and Cork, and access to protected areas including Killarney, Connemara and the Skellig Islands so your crew can focus on filming.
+Here is the short of it.
+We work with skilled Irish wildlife cinematographers and set up permits through Heritage Council of Ireland, the Office of Public Works and the Irish Coast Guard.
+Our team handles vessel charters along the Wild Atlantic Way, dive operators in Donegal and Cork, and access to covered areas including Killarney, Connemara and the Skellig Islands so your crew can focus on filming.

 Capabilities